Last Updated: August 16, 2024

 Early Life

-Terrell Eldorado Owens was born on December 7, 1973, to L.C.
-Russell and Marilyn Heard in Alexander City, Alabama.
-He and his three older siblings were raised by his mother and grandmother.
+Terrell Owens was born Terrell Eldorado Owens on December 7, 1973, in Alexander City, Alabama.
+He is the son of L.C.
+Russell and Marilyn Heard.
+Terrell and his three older siblings were raised by their mother and grandmother.
 He loved watching football, but his grandmother would not give him permission to play until high school.
 Owens went to Benjamin Russell High School and participated in basketball, track, baseball, and eventually football in his junior year.
-He enrolled at the University of Tennessee in Chattanooga, where he continued to play basketball, football, and run track.
-In his sophomore year, he became a starter.
-He participated in the Senior Bowl his last year of high school in order to get drafted by the NFL.
+He enrolled at the University of Tennessee in Chattanooga, where he continued to play basketball and football and run track.
+In his sophomore year, Terrell became a starter.
+He participated in the Senior Bowl during his last year of high school in order to get drafted by the NFL.

 NFL Career

 In 1996, the San Francisco 49ers drafted Owens.
 His first pro game was against the New Orleans Saints.
 Owens' first professional touchdown was on October 20, 1996, against the Cincinnati Bengals.
-Owens had a record-breaking day in 2000 with 20 catches in a 17-0 win over the Chicago Bears.
+Terrell had a record-breaking day in 2000 with 20 catches in a 17-0 win over the Chicago Bears.
 By 2004, Owens was ready to leave the 49ers.
 In a controversial move, he became a free agent and negotiated with other teams before he signed a contract for $49 million for seven years with the Philadelphia Eagles.
 He suffered a severely sprained ankle and fractured fibula on one of his first games with the team and had to sit out the rest of the season.
 However, Owens ignored the advice of his physicians and played in Super Bowl XXXIX, where the Eagles lost to the Patriots.
-After two years of a tense relationship with fellow teammates, coaching staff, and fans, the Eagles released Owens and he signed a 3-year, $25 million dollar deal with the Dallas Cowboys four days later, in March 2006.
-2007 was a career high for Owens, setting records left and right and becoming the first player in NFL history with at least one touchdown and six receptions in seven straight games.
+After two years of a tense relationship with fellow teammates, coaching staff, and fans, the Eagles released Owens and he signed a three-year, $25 million deal with the Dallas Cowboys four days later, in March 2006.
+The following year was a career-high for Terrell, setting records left and right and becoming the first player in NFL history with at least one touchdown and six receptions in seven straight games.

 Terrell Owens Financial Problems